cwoodruff/book-network-programming-csharp/Chapter03/chapter03.md

 ## Sending data

 Establishing a connection between a client and a server sets the stage for the most crucial aspect of client-side socket programming: data exchange.
 "Sending data" encapsulates the methods and nuances of how the client dispatches information to the server.
-This procedure, while seemingly straightforward, While seemingly straightforward, this procedure requires careful handling to ensure data integrity, efficiency, and reliability.
+While seemingly straightforward, this procedure requires careful handling to ensure data integrity, efficiency, and reliability.

 ### Sending data in bytes